 It wasn’t long before Randy decided he needed a better way to respond to security reviews, and specifically to protect & control access to the security documents.
 SOC 2 reports, penetration tests, and other security artifacts contain highly sensitive information, so from a security perspective it made sense to manage access and ensure that NDA and other protective measures were in place.

 He liked the fact that Conveyor Rooms came with NDA gating and document watermarking out-of-the-box.
-The ability to share a link to the dbt Labs Room with the sales team, and approve access requests from the prospects, was also a key feature that helped keep access secure.
+The ability to share a link to the dbt Labs portal with the sales team, and approve access requests from the prospects, was also a key feature that helped keep access secure.
 Randy wanted something that was simple to implement and easy to get started.
-Rooms was the answer to dbt Labs’ needs.
+Conveyor was the answer to dbt Labs’ needs.

 Since implementing Conveyor Rooms in early 2021, Randy has seen a decrease in the amount of time the security team spends responding to customer security requests.
 In some instances, sharing the security documentation (SOC 2 report, penetration tests, etc) early in the sales cycle is enough to satisfy the requirements of the prospect and the team can avoid a questionnaire altogether.
 The team is also spending less time managing the back-and-forth of NDA signatures and document watermarking, which has significantly cut down on the time the security team spends on manual work.

 The sales team have also seen benefits with the new process.
-All it took was a quick Notion page to “train” everyone on how to share a link to the dbt Room, and now sharing security documentation is simple, fast, and helps them build trust proactively.
+All it took was a quick Notion page to “train” everyone on how to share a link to the dbt portal, and now sharing security documentation is simple, fast, and helps them build trust proactively.

 “If Rooms went away it would cause a big hiccup in the sales process.
 They really love it, it’s so easy and upfront.”